pbissonho/koin.dart/website/docs/reference/koin-core/definitions.md

 });
 ```
 :::info
-If you need to load some definition at a special time (in a background thread instead of UI for example), just get/inject the desired components.
+If you need to load some definition at a special time (in a background thread instead of UI for example), just get the desired components.
 :::